Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     Detect unauthorized access using the Who, What and When information in CloudTrail Events.
 Respond with rules-based EventBridge alerts and automated workflows.

 +   Troubleshoot operational issues
-    Continuously monitor API usage hostory using machine learninf (ML) models to spot unusaul activity in your AWS accounts and determine root cause.
+    Continuously monitor API usage history using machine learning (ML) models to spot unusual activity in your AWS accounts and determine root cause.